svandragt/github-open-pullrequest-viewer/README.md

 - UNKNOWN (in case of API errors)

 ### Caching
-- PR data is cached for 30 minutes
+- PR data is cached for 30 minutes, or until you press Refresh.
 - Review states are cached separately
 - Cache is automatically saved on exit and loaded on startup